racinmat/GTAVisionExport-Server/README.md

 Then, if you can not access it from other device in local site (`192.168.0.*` address) Modify both `httpd.conf` and `httpd-vhosts.conf` and put `Require ip 192.168.0` right after the `Require local` line, wherever it is.

+Id you are using docker, you can set up apache web server on 8082 port by `docker-compose up`